 A large number of Mexicans dream about immigrating to the United States and starting a new and better life.
 Many of these people are illegal immigrants who risk their lives crossing the border.
 As per estimates, there are six million illegal Mexican immigrants in the US.
 But lately, Mexicans have found a new roadblock, because of the new immigration policies the Trump administration.

-The construction of the 1,000-mile long wall is a long-drawn process and would cost quite a few billion dollars.
-Trump estimated the wall to cost approximately $10B, but in January 2018, the Trump administration stated that to build the initial phase of the wall an estimated $18B would be required over the next ten years.
-Quickly the total cost for Trump’s Wall has increased.
-The President also states that the United States will not ‘food the bill,’ for the wall, and that Mexico will pay for it.
+The construction of the 1,000-mile-long US-Mexico Border Wall is a long-drawn process and would cost quite a few billion dollars.
+Trump estimated the wall to cost approximately $10 B. Still, in January 2018, the Trump administration stated that to build the initial phase of the wall, an estimated $18B would be required over the next ten years.
+However, the total cost for Trump’s Wall has increased.
+The President also states that the United States will not ‘food the bill’ for the wall and that Mexico will pay for it.
 Mexico has not agreed to this and dismisses the idea.

-Nevertheless, Trump seems to be adamant about his wall as the authorities have testedeight prototypes of the wall close to the San Diego border.
-The height of the prototypes rangesfrom 18 feet to 30 feet.
-The wall will not be a long stretch of concrete but will be amixture of fencing and wall.
+Nevertheless, Trump seems to be adamant about his wall as the authorities have tested eight prototypes of the wall close to the San Diego border.
+The height of the prototypes ranges from 18 feet to 30 feet.
+The wall will not be a long stretch of concrete but will be a mixture of fencing and wall.

 The Mexican-US border is not wholly devoid of a barrier.
-Along much of the western portion ofthe border is a 653 miles long barrier, that includes parts of California, New Mexico and Arizona.
-These barriers are acombination ofbarbed wire, iron fencing, and vehicle barriers.
+Along much of the western portion of the border is a 653 miles long barrier that includes parts of California, New Mexico, and Arizona.
+These barriers are a combination of barbed wire, iron fencing, and vehicle barriers.

-Meanwhile, how effective of a deterrent at stopping illegal border crossings the wall would be is still hotly debated.
+Meanwhile, how effective of a deterrent the wall would be at stopping illegal border crossings is still hotly debated.